SigmaHQ/sigma/README.md

 # Use Cases

 * Describe your detection method in Sigma to make it sharable
-* Write and your SIEM searches in Sigma to avoid a vendor lock-in
+* Write your SIEM searches in Sigma to avoid a vendor lock-in
 * Share the signature in the appendix of your analysis along with IOCs and YARA rules
 * Share the signature in threat intel communities - e.g. via MISP
 * Provide Sigma signatures for malicious behaviour in your own application